How can we help you today?

 Each TLD has its own purpose.
 Knowing which one aligns with your website’s goals will help it stand out and get great search rankings.

 The .com domain stands for “commercial.”
-It was created in 1985 when businesses started going online.
-Back then, the internet was mostly used for research and communication, and .com helped distinguish businesses from the academic world.
+It was created in 1985, when businesses began to go online.
+Back then, the internet was mostly used for research and communication, and the .com domain helped distinguish businesses from the academic world.

 These days, anyone can use a .com.
 What started as a business-only domain is now used by small groups, personal brands, and even individuals.
 In fact, 38.10% of websites use the .com extension, making it one of the most common and recognizable out there.